 The Energy eInvoice is an open standard.
 This means the standard can be used freely and everybody can contribute to further development.

-Being supplier, network administrator or measuring company means you can participate in the working group and contribute to further developing of the standard.
-Customers/receivers of the Energy eInvoice are invited to make their vision and demands known in the brainstorming group.
+Being supplier, network administrator or measuring company means you can participate in the task force and contribute to further developing of the standard.
+Customers/receivers of the Energy eInvoice are also invited to make their vision and demands known in or to the task force.

 Participation offers a quicker insight in the latest developments and being able to influence the content of the standard.
 Are you interested or looking for more information?
-Please subscribe for the newsletter or contact us via firstname.lastname@example.org
+Please contact us at info @ energie-efactuur.nl

-For substantive questions about the standard you may contact our helpdesk via email@example.com.
-You will get an answer within about two working days.
+For substantive questions about the standard you may contact our helpdesk via helpdesk @ energie-efactuur.nl.